 In the Middle Ages, there was a sheep farm at Dundale Griff, and stone foundations are still evident.
 Don’t stray from the path to ensure you do not accidentally destroy the remains.

-Ruined Skelton Tower looks down into Newtondale over the North Yorkshire Moors Railway tracks.
+Ruined Skelton Tower looks down into Newtondale over the North York Moors Railway tracks.
 Robert Skelton was Rector of Levisham and built the Tower in 1830.
 Enjoy a picnic there listening to the sound of the stream and make sure you take your camera.